apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-callback-events-over-http-quarkus/README.md

 To go further on using HTTP with Reactive Messaging, take a look at [this article](https://quarkiverse.github.io/quarkiverse-docs/quarkus-reactive-messaging-http/dev/reactive-messaging-http.html).

-For the information related to Open API callbacks functionality, please refer [this document](https://swagger.io/docs/specification/callbacks/).
+For information related to Open API callbacks functionality, please refer [this document](https://swagger.io/docs/specification/callbacks/).

 The service is described using JSON format as defined in the [CNCF Serverless Workflow specification](https://github.com/serverlessworkflow/specification).